damienhaynes/TraktRater/README.md

 If at any time you want to disable access or request persmission again you can click on the **Disable TMDb Support** link and then repeat steps above.

+###Listal###
+The [Listal](http://www.listal.com) provider supports tv shows and movie ratings.
+TraktRater also supports import of your wanted list from Listal, it converts this into a watchlist.
+Once you login to the listal website, you can follow the link provided in the UI to download the respective XML files for Shows and Movies.

+ * Logon to www.listal.com if you haven't already.
+ * Download your Movies and/or Shows from [Export](http://www.listal.com/user/export)
+ * Use the Movie and/or Show text boxes to browse to the downloaded XML files.

 Contributing
 ------------